 Where to Stay in Bournemouth

-Airbnb – This rustic Victorian-style seaside apartment is a great option but there are also a number of other private rooms and apartments available to rent.
-Click here to browse Airbnbs in Bournemouth.
+Private Rental – This charming seaside cottage is a great option but there are also a number of other private rooms and apartments available to rent.
+Click here to browse private rentals in Bournemouth.

 The Newark — This small bed and breakfast is the perfect place to rest your head while on the London to Cornwall drive.
 Located a stone’s throw away from the Bournemouth beach and within easy walking distance of all other top attractions, there are a range of comfortable and clean rooms available and a full English breakfast made fresh each morning.
 Click here to see their availability